How To Make Learning Visual In Your Classroom

 The Benefits Of Visual Learning

-One of the most common uses of visual learning strategies is the visualization of complex and/or abstract ideas and thinking.
+One of the most common uses of visual learning strategies is visualizing complex and/or abstract ideas and thinking.
 In some cases, the visuals can act as metaphors for the concept, which is why one of ‘Marzano’s learning strategies is ‘non-linguistic representations’ of thinking.

 Creating visual explanations improves learning, study authors/researchers Eliza Bobek and Barbara Tversky concluded in a 2016 study.

-In the first experiment, students learned the workings of a bicycle pump from interacting with an actual pump and creating a visual or verbal explanation of its function.
+In the first experiment, students learned the workings of a bicycle pump by interacting with an actual pump and creating a visual or verbal explanation of its function.
 Understanding the functionality of a bike pump depends on the actions and consequences of parts that are not visible.
-Overall, the results provide support for the use of learner-generated visual explanations in developing understanding of a new scientific system.
-The results show that low spatial ability participants were able to learn as successfully as high spatial ability participants when they first generated an explanation in a visual format.
+Overall, the results support the use of learner-generated visual explanations in developing understanding of a new scientific system.
+The results show that low spatial ability participants could learn as successfully as high spatial ability participants when they first generated an explanation in a visual format.

 In this case, the benefit of visual learning they examined was its ability to demonstrate complex concepts in a way a wide variety of learners could leverage equally.
-Unlike using essay writing to help highly-literate, motivated, and skilled writers explore abstracts concepts (i.e., highly nuanced themes in Shakespearean plays), visual learning models were effective for and accessible to a range of learners.
+Unlike using essay writing to help highly literate, motivated, and skilled writers explore abstract concepts (i.e., highly nuanced themes in Shakespearean plays), visual learning models were effective for and accessible to a range of learners.